 Depending on how long you have and how much your children like being in a car, there are several options to make your way north to Launceston.
 You can take a more direct route through the centre of Tasmania, or as we did, go closer to nature by following the A5 along lakes and tiny villages.
 For the more adventurous and for those who want to experience a wilderness stay, Cradle Mountain is one of the top destinations in Australia.
 If you do end up going all the way up to Devonport, be sure to dip your toes in the Bass Strait at one of the city beaches before you head back to the airport.
 If you want an extra experience for the kids, you can always stay in Devonport and catch the ferry back to the mainland.

-Road trips with children are always challenging, but the beauty of travelling in Tasmania is that you’ll always find a great stop along the way.
-From cheese factories to wineries and stunning vistas that take your breath away, Tasmania has made a name for itself as being a charming destination with a warm hospitality.
+Road trips with children are regularly challenging, but the beauty of travelling in Tasmania is that you’ll always find a great stop along the way.
+From cheese factories to wineries and stunning vistas that take your breath away, Tasmania has made a name for itself as being a charming destination with warm hospitality.